certik/theoretical-physics/src/relativity/chaptertwo.rst

 no transformation to convert a metrics with signature +4 to signature +2, so one has to choose one and then all other inertial frames have the same one.

-What are all the allowed transformations between intertial frames?
+What are all the allowed transformations between inertial frames?
 If we assume that the inertial frames are given with one given metrics (see the previous question), then the answer is: representation of the O(3, 1) group if
 $g_{00}=-c^2$ or O(4) group if $g_{00}=c^2$.
 But if one frame is $g_{00}=-c^2$